benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 When seeking out and receiving these opinions, one should also not only tolerate them.
 If anything, one should [listen to them actively][active-listening], and actually consider them.

-The goal of this is to make better informed decisions.
+The goal of this is to make better-informed decisions.
 Decisions that are based on more diverse opinions and viewpoints.

 ### Bonus: Lead by example